Can I Get My Baby Back After Adoption?

 Your adoption decision only becomes permanent when:

-Once that happens, there is no way for you to reclaim your child or your parental rights.
+The bottom line: Once the revocation period passes, there is no way for you to reclaim your child or your parental rights.
 If you “give a child up” for adoption, you cannot try to get the child back later, in the best interest of the baby at the center of the adoption.
 That’s why it’s so important that you do not place your child for adoption until you are ready.

 However, you will have opportunities to change your mind and discontinue the adoption process at any other point during your pregnancy.

 Your adoption specialist will be by your side through every twist and turn of your adoption process.
 They will be there to answer your questions and counsel you through any uncertainty you might have so that you can be confident you are making the right decision for you and your baby, whether that be adoption or parenting.
 If you have any doubts at all, contact your specialist so that you can talk through what you’re feeling.

 To get more information about your rights throughout your pregnancy and during the legal document-signing process, you can get connected with an adoption professional here.